rkynhoff/Streaming_Service_Comparisons/README.md

 5. Open the "STRM_SERV_COMP_V2.ipynb" file
 6. In the toolbar, select "Run All" to run the program
 7. Investigate the code blocks, comments, and markdown areas for insight into the program
-8. Refer to the "Data_Dictionary.ipynb" file if needed
+8. Refer to the data dictionaries within the Jupyter Notebook located after the intitial DataFrames load and after the final cleaned DataFrame, or their respecitve ipynb files if needed
-9. Helpful Hint: You may want to turn on Word Wrap as some of the cells contain notes that would require scrolling without Word Wrap enabled
+9. Helpful Hint: You may want to turn on Word Wrap as some of the cells contain comments/notes that would require scrolling without Word Wrap enabled
     - To do this in VS Code:
         - Select File > Preferences > Settings
         - Type in Word Wrap in the search